stevana/hot-swapping-state-machines2/README.md

      working directory, are typically not possible to upgrade without downtime.
      The problem is that the response of one command depends on the history of previous commands in that user sessions, and this state is transient.
-If you think FTP is a silly protocol (I agree), then consider the similarly stateful POSIX filesystem API, with its file handles that can be opened, read, writen, and closed;
+If you think FTP is a silly protocol (it's), then consider the similarly stateful POSIX filesystem API, with its file handles that can be opened, read, writen, and closed;
   4. Distributed stateful systems, e.g. a distributed key-value database.
 This